CatBackmanCasino/MS1-ericbackman-plantaway/README.md

 The testing has mainly concisted in testing it on all my own devices and also with google dev-tools.

 Testing has concisted of mainly me doing my best to find any issues with responsivenes and funtcionality by testing the live site on my Macbook 15" late 2018 model and my iphone 12.

 I used googels dev-tools to virtually try it on different devices.
 After not finding any bugs or issues i asked my family to test it on their devices to see if they understand the site and if it works the way it should.

-In testing the link leading back to the mainsite from the form submission site did not properly link back to main site so i made that open in a new tab instead.
+This resulted in two issues/bugs.
+ - The word "home" in the  "quote" section appeared on top of the product section on smaller screens
+ - After pressing "go" in the form a site opens to confirm the visitor is human.
+This opened in the same window and since the link back to the main site did not work it could cause problems.

+ Both issues have been adresses and are solved.

 ### Tested Devices
  - Iphone 12